Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Finite Discrete Dynamical Systems on Finite Discrete Dynamical Systems on F p N

-\paragraph{\texorpdfstring{Embedding Configurations as $p$-Adic Balls.}{Embedding Configurations as p-Adic Balls.}} Extending the discrete dynamics $f$ to a continuous setting requires care.
-Polynomial interpolation over finite fields, for instance, involves $p^N$ coefficients, is far from unique, and the resulting high-degree maps offer little control over the dynamics---they can create fixed points or attractors absent from the original system.
-The $p$-adic integers offer a natural alternative~\cite{dragovich2021padicBio,benedetto2019dynamics,Zuniga-Galindo2018} that: \begin{itemize} \item Respects the hierarchical structure of regulatory interactions, \item Provides a natural multi-scale analysis, \item Enables controlled approximation of dynamics, \item Reveals latent stability patterns not evident in flat combinatorial models. \end{itemize} These properties are developed below and in Section~\ref{sec:stability_measure}; Theorem~\ref{T1} provides the approximation tool.
+Extending the discrete dynamics $f$ to a continuous setting requires care.
+Polynomial interpolation over finite fields, for instance, involves $p^N$ coefficients, is far from unique, and the resulting high-degree maps offer little control over the dynamics; they can create fixed points or attractors absent from the original system.
+The $p$-adic integers offer a natural alternative~\cite{dragovich2021padicBio,benedetto2019dynamics,Zuniga-Galindo2018} that: \begin{itemize} \item Respects any hierarchical structure among the $N$ coordinates, \item Provides a natural multi-scale analysis, \item Enables controlled approximation of dynamics, \item Reveals latent stability patterns not evident in flat combinatorial models. \end{itemize} These properties are developed in Sections~\ref{sec:hierarchical_framework} and~\ref{sec:stability_measure}; Theorem~\ref{T1} provides the approximation tool.